ralflorent/namefully-python/README.md

 `'' | , | : | " | - | . | ; | ' | ' ' | _]` - default: `' '` (white space)

-Potential separators are: empty, comma, colon, double quotes, hyphen, period, semicolon, single quote, white space, and underscore.
+Supported separators are: empty, comma, colon, double quotes, hyphen, period, semicolon, single quote, white space, and underscore.

-_Only valid for raw string values_, this option indicates how to split the parts of a raw string name under the hood.
+Though _only valid for raw string values_, `separator` indicates how to split the parts of a raw string name under the hood.
+If you want more control, use a custom `Parser`.

 ```python
 >>> from namefully import Namefully